-MATH 7 w/ Critical Thinking #0430
+MATH 7 PA #0430

-This course reinforces and extends the mathematics practiced in elementary school.
+[Formerly Ma 7 CT] This course reinforces and extends the mathematics practiced in elementary school.
 Students broaden their problem solving, estimation, and computational skills using integers, fractions, and decimals.
 Additionally, students begin to generalize as they move into more abstract mathematical concepts, such as elementary algebra and symbolic notation.
 First semester topics include simplifying expressions, solving equations and inequalities with various steps, rates, ratios, proportions, and percentages.
 Second semester topics include angles, triangles, quadrilaterals, circles, area of 2D figures, volume and circumference of 3D objects, probability, and statistics.
 Real life applications will be included with each topic.
 Calculators are integrated when appropriate.

-MATH 7 HONORS #0430H
+MATH 8 ADVANCED #0430H

 This course is designed for the seventh-grade student who has demonstrated exceptionally high ability and interest in mathematics, has achieved at the A level in the sixth-grade math class, and has placed high on standardized achievement tests.
 This course combines seventh grade math and eighth grade prealgebra, but is primarily an eighth-grade pre-algebra course.
-The intention of Math 7 Honors is to prepare the student for Algebra I w/CT or Honors Algebra I in the eighth grade.
+The intention of Math 8 Advanced is to prepare the student for Algebra I w/CT or Algebra I Honors in the eighth grade.
 Topics explored are number theory and properties, problem solving, the coordinate plane, writing and solving one variable equations and inequalities, rational and irrational numbers, ratio, proportion, percent, solving and graphing liner equations, geometric identification and construction, surface area, volume, data analysis, probability, statistics, and the study of angle relationships.
 If time allows, this class also studies polynomials and nonlinear functions, as well as transformation.
 Emphasis is placed on discovering relationships, finding how, why, and when these relationships exist, explaining these relationships, and writing these relationships mathematically.
+Students who take this course should expect a higher level of difficulty and amount of work.